-- (a) transport the baggage of a passenger who is not on board the aircraft unless that baggage is subjected to appropriate security controls, including screening, after determining that the person is not on board; or - (b) accept consignments of cargo, courier and express parcels or mail, in-flight catering and stores, company mail and materials for carriage on passenger flights, unless the security of the consignments is accounted for by a regulated agent, or the consignments are subjected to security controls to meet the appropriate security requirements.

-(2) An aircraft operator who provides services in or from Uganda and an aircraft operator registered in Uganda and operating in a foreign State shall-
+- (a) transport the baggage of a passenger who is not on board the aircraft unless that baggage is subjected to appropriate security controls, including screening, after determining that the person is not on board; or - (b) accept consignments of cargo, courier and express parcels or mail, in-flight catering and stores, company mail and materials for carriage on passenger flights, unless the security of the consignments is accounted for by a regulated agent, or the consignments are subjected to security controls to meet the appropriate security requirements. - (2) An aircraft operator who provides services in or from Uganda and an aircraft operator registered in Uganda and operating in a foreign State shall- - (a) carry out and maintain, at an airport, on an aircraft and at any aviation facility under the control of the operator, security measures including identification and resolution of suspicious activity that may pose a threat to civil aviation, and any other measures prescribed in the National Civil Aviation Security Programme and the Airport Security Programme;

-- (a) carry out and maintain, at an airport, on an aircraft and at any aviation facility under the control of the operator, security measures including identification and resolution of suspicious activity that may pose a threat to civil aviation, and any other measures prescribed in the National Civil Aviation Security Programme and the Airport Security Programme; - (b) ensure that- - (i) all its appropriate personnel are familiar with, and comply with the requirements of the Aircraft Operator Security Programme; - (ii) necessary precautions are taken at the point of embarkation to ensure that passengers are in possession of valid documents prescribed by the state of transit and destination for control purposes; and - (iii) all its aircraft carry a checklist of the procedures to be complied with for that type of aircraft in searching for a bomb in case of suspected sabotage and for inspecting aircraft for concealed weapons, explosives or other dangerous devices when a well-founded suspicion exists that the aircraft may be the object of an act of unlawful interference. - (c) be responsible for the security of their aircraft; - (d) ensure that persons engaged to implement security controls are subject to background checks, selection procedures and are adequately trained; and - (e) institute measures to identify and remove any suspicious, restricted, prohibited, dangerous or hazardous items- - (i) before departure of an aircraft engaged in commercial flights; - (ii) after passengers have disembarked from an aircraft engaged in commercial flights;
+(b) ensure that-

+- (i) all its appropriate personnel are familiar with, and comply with the requirements of the Aircraft Operator Security Programme; - (ii) necessary precautions are taken at the point of embarkation to ensure that passengers are in possession of valid documents prescribed by the state of transit and destination for control purposes; and - (iii) all its aircraft carry a checklist of the procedures to be complied with for that type of aircraft in searching for a bomb in case of suspected sabotage and for inspecting aircraft for concealed weapons, explosives or other dangerous devices when a wellfounded suspicion exists that the aircraft may be the object of an act of unlawful interference;
-(iii) left behind by passengers disembarking from transit flights.

-(3) The checklist in sub regulation (2) (b) (iii) shall be supported by guidance on the appropriate course of action to be taken where a bomb or suspicious object is found in addition to the information on the least-risk bomb location specific to the aircraft.

-(4) Commercial air transport operators shall only transport items of hold baggage which have been individually identified as accompanied or unaccompanied, screened to the appropriate standard and accepted for carriage on that flight by the air carrier and that all such baggage is recorded as meeting the criteria and is authorised for carriage on that flight.
+- (c) be responsible for the security of their aircraft, including supervision of the movement of persons and vehicles to and from the aircraft in security restricted areas in order to prevent unauthorised access to aircraft; - (d) ensure that persons engaged to implement security controls are subject to background checks, selection procedures and are adequately trained; and - (e) institute measures to identify and remove any suspicious, restricted, prohibited, dangerous or hazardous items- - (i) before departure of an aircraft engaged in commercial flights; - (ii) after passengers have disembarked from an aircraft engaged in commercial flights; and - (iii) left behind by passengers disembarking from transit flights. - (3) The checklist in subregulation(2) (b) (iii) shall be supported by guidance on the appropriate course of action to be taken where a bomb or suspicious object is found in addition to the information on the least- risk bomb location specific to the aircraft. - (4) Commercial air transport operators shall only transport items of hold baggage which have been individually identified as accompanied or unaccompanied, screened to the appropriate standard and accepted for carriage on that flight by the air carrier and that all such baggage is recorded as meeting the criteria and is authorised for carriage on that flight.

-37. Special protection for aircraft.
+39. Special protection for aircraft